-Continued Impact of COVID-19
+Continued impact of COVID-19

-The measures taken by the DFR in 2020 in response to the COVID-19 pandemic have been extended through 2022.
+The measures taken by the Vermont Department of Financial Regulation (the "DFR") in 2020 in response to the COVID-19 pandemic have been extended through 2022.
 These include a recognition that in-person board meetings in Vermont may not be advisable.
 Captives are invited to request a waiver of the physical presence requirement for their 2022 annual meetings.